ribs.archives.ArrayStore

 Collects data at the given indices.

-• indices (array-like) – List of indices at which to collect data.
+List of indices at which to collect data.

-• fields (str or array-like of str) – List of fields to include.
-By default, all fields will be included, with an additional “index” as the last field (“index” can also be placed anywhere in this list).
-This can also be a single str indicating a field name.
+List of fields to include.
+By default, all fields will be included, with an additional “index” as the last field.
+The “index” field can also be added anywhere in this list of fields.
+This argument can also be a single str indicating a field name.

-• return_type (str) – Type of data to return.
+Type of data to return.
 See the data returned below.
 Ignored if fields is a str.

+The first element is occupied, an array indicating which indices, among those passed in, have an associated data entry.
+For instance, if indices is [0, 1, 2] and only index 2 has data, then occupied will be [False, False, True].
 Note that if a given index is not marked as occupied, it can have any data value associated with it.
 For instance, if index 1 was not occupied, then the 6.0 returned in the dict example below should be ignored.

 • return_type="dict": Dict mapping from the field name to the field data at the given indices.
 For instance, if we have an objective field and request data at indices [4, 1, 0], we would get data that looks like {"objective": [1.5, 6.0, 2.3], "index": [4, 1, 0]}.
 Observe that we also return the indices as an index entry in the dict.
 The keys in this dict can be modified using the fields arg; duplicate keys will be ignored since the dict stores unique keys.